 Paul: I thought they were both great.
 I felt like sometimes they got a little bit of a bad rap because with all the injuries we had; it was just difficult for everybody.
 From the front office to Terry to Dan.
 When you don’t have your horses on the team it’s difficult.
-And everyone watched the games and everyone knows what happened, but we had a disappointing season and so I’m disappointed that’s how they went out because they had so much success with us.
+Everyone watched the games and everyone knows what happened, but we had a disappointing season and so I’m disappointed that’s how they went out because they had so much success with us.
 But I really enjoyed working with both of them.

 I love Dan and I appreciate everything he did for me, kind of easing me into hopefully a long major league career.
 I felt like he gave me a lot of things to think about, work on, and focus on coming into next spring.
-And just ultimately getting better every single season as the ultimate goal.
+Just ultimately getting better every single season as the ultimate goal.
 He’s given me a lot of confidence that I feel like I can have a substantial major league career.

 It was good to work with both of them and I’m definitely disappointed to see them go.
 I’m excited for the Mickey Callaway regime and I’m excited to work with him.
 Obviously he’s had a ton of success with the Indians pitching staff.
 Kluber’s stuff is obviously gross but there’s a bunch of guys that have gotten better since they’ve been in the big leagues with him, and I think a lot of guys on our team can too.